OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Trusted Platform Module (TPM)** Authenticated to users that they were starting up the operating system and version they had intended to do so
+    - **Trusted Platform Module (TPM)** - authenticated to users that they were starting up the operating system and version they had intended to do so
-    - **Access Control Mechanisms** The process through which an operating system determines if the user has the proper authorization to perform the requested action
+    - **Access Control Mechanisms** - the process through which an operating system determines if the user has the proper authorization to perform the requested action
-    - **Non-Repudiation** The authentication of prior actions in the operating system that cannot be forged
+    - **Non-Repudiation** - the authentication of prior actions in the operating system that cannot be forged
-    - **Security Policies** A list of rules and specifications for ensuring security in an operating system environment
+    - **Security Policies** - a list of rules and specifications for ensuring security in an operating system environment

     ###### [Return](#data-integrity-and-security) to the *Data Integrity and Security* module